bencao/terminal-clock/README.md

 For complete code, you can it checkout from http://github.com/bencao/terminal-clock.

-We hope you enjoyed the tutorial and learned something new from this journey.
+We hope you enjoyed the tutorial and learned something new.
 Please let us know if you find something that can make a CLI app even better!